web3-engineer/web3-engineer/README.md

 ### 🏄‍♀️ Hello World ### 👾 Hello Agents ###
 💻 Computer Engineer and Data Scientist.
-I like to play with hardware and software and plus = get paid for it.
+I like to play with hardware and software, and sometimes get paid for it.

-+15 commercial tech projects, +200 AI Agents deployed, +75 smart contracts deployed on mainnet.
++15 commercial tech projects and counting /// +200 AI Agents deployed, +75 smart contracts deployed on mainnet.

 🤓 Certified Advanced skills ⬇️